MichaelMueller/ReportGenerator/readme.md

 ## The config file
 These are the config options with default values and description (sorted by importance descending):

-    "target": "dcm_images",                         // the output that should be generated: one of "xml" (generate only xml), "template", "dcm_pdf", "dcm_images"
+    "target": "dcm_images",                         // OPTIONAL, the output that should be generated: one of "xml" (generate only xml), "template", "pdf", "dcm_pdf", "dcm_images"
-    "output_dir": null,                             // a directory where temporary files are written, if set to null a temp dir will be used.set this to a known path to keep output files, e.g. when you need to import files from that location
+    "output_dir": null,                             // OPTIONAL, a directory where temporary files are written, if set to null a temp dir will be used.set this to a known path to keep output files, e.g. when you need to import files from that location
-    "temp_dir": null,                               // a directory where temporary files are written, if set to null a temp dir will be used. set this to a known path to keep intermediate files, e.g. for debugging
+    "temp_dir": null,                               // OPTIONAL, a directory where temporary files are written, if set to null a temp dir will be used. set this to a known path to keep intermediate files, e.g. for debugging
     "additional_paths":
         [ "dcmtk-3.6.5-win64-dynamic/bin",
         "poppler-20.11.0/bin"] 						// additional system paths to be added upon running (should point to poppler and dcmtk directory)